developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dwintents/index.md

 ## `MORE TO COME`

 <!--
-RAW RAW
-Install Enterprise Browser v2.0 apk file in zebra android device supported by Enterprise Browser application.
-Launch Enterprise Browser for extracting Enterprise Browser Config.xml which is used for setting the runtime configuration parameters of Enterprise Browser application.

-After application launch, extract Config.xml from "/[mass_storage_location]/Android/data/com.symbol.enterprisebrowser" present on the device.
-Here, [mass_storage_location] refers to "/sdcard" or "/Internal shared storage" etc., depending on the Zebra Android device used.

-Open Config.xml and apply the below settings:
-Set "usedwforscanning" config parameter value to 1 in Config.xml.
-This is used for enabling DataWedge inside Enterprise Browser application.
-For more details, refer to Enterprise Browser - DataWedge documentation.

 Enable the IntentReceiver tags in Config.xml as shown below.
 For more details, refer to Enterprise Browser - Intent Receiver documentation.